 There's no shortage of topical acne treatments and products out there, and it seems like new ones crop up daily.
 Patches, washes, scrubs, peels—take your pick.
-Still, as anyone who has ever dealt with serious, legit acne (we're not talking about the occasional breakout here and there) will tell you, sometimes over-the-counter skincare products simply don't cut it.
+Still, as anyone who has ever dealt with severe acne (we're not talking about the occasional breakout here and there) will tell you, sometimes over-the-counter skincare products simply don't cut it.
 Often times even prescription topical treatments don't cut it.
 And in that case, dermatologists will try combating the condition from the inside-out, which is where oral medications come into play.
 There are several different options skin docs commonly rely on, ranging from hormonal therapies (birth control pills, spironolactone) to antibiotics.
 Among the latter, doxycycline—or doxy, as it's often referred to—is one of the most popular, often-prescribed pills out there.
-Here, New York City dermatologist Dr. Joshua Zeichner and Chicago dermatologist Dr. Jordan Carqueville explain why that is, how doxycycline works, and exactly what you need to know before taking it.
+Here, New York City dermatologist Joshua Zeichner and Chicago dermatologist Jordan Carqueville explain why that is, how doxycycline works, and exactly what you need to know before taking it.

 Meet the Expert